Musicians who oppose Donald Trump's use of their music: Village People

 In June 2020 Village People frontman Victor Willis asked that Trump no longer use any of his music at his rallies, particularly the songs "Macho Man" and "Y.M.C.A."
 After a cease and desist letter from Willis, usage continued.
 Scorpio Music, Village People's label, are considering legal action against Trump for using "Y.M.C.A." at his rallies.
 In May 2023, Village People manager Karen Willis sent Trump a cease and desist letter stating that a performance of "Macho Man" at Mar-a-Lago by individuals dressed like the group was unauthorized and violated U.S. trademark law.

 After Trump played "Y.M.C.A." at a Pennsylvania campaign rally on October 14, 2024, Willis said he would permit Trump to use the song until the end of the 2024 presidential campaign, stating that suing Trump would be "stupid and just plain hateful."
 Willis further stated: "Trump's use of 'Y.M.C.A.' has greatly benefited the song.
 For example, when Trump started using 'Y.M.C.A' the song shot back up to No. 2 on Billboard's digital chart."

 On January 13, 2025, the group announced that it would be participating in Trump's inaugural activities on January 20, stating its belief "that music is to be performed without regard to politics," and that it hoped its song "Y.M.C.A." would "[help] bring the country together after a tumultuous and divided campaign where our preferred candidate lost."

+On July 20, 2025, Trump posted an AI-generated fake video of former president Barack Obama being arrested while "Y.M.C.A." plays in the background.
+In a statement, the group responded "We will attempt to find the original person or entity who posted the offensive video featuring President Barack Obama, and have such video taken down as not being endorsed by Village People, nor any of the owners of the copyright."